 Under the Eastern Health Alliance scholarship in 2017, he underwent further sub-speciality training in the field of Upper Limb Reconstruction (Shoulder & Elbow) and Sports Surgery (Knee) at the Pan Am Clinic in Canada for a year under the tutelage of Professor Peter MacDonald, the President-Elect of the prestigious American Shoulder and Elbow Society.
 During his time there, he was involved in the care of professional athletes, including Olympians and ice hockey players from the National Hockey League, giving him insight into the functional demands of the elite athlete.

 Dr Bryan was practising in Changi General Hospital as a Consultant Orthopaedic Surgeon and was instrumental in the growth and development of the Shoulder & Elbow Unit.
 He has more than 15-years of experience in the management of general orthopaedic conditions, including musculoskeletal injuries and fractures of the upper and lower limb.
 Dr Bryan is proficient in all aspects of Shoulder & Elbow surgery, including arthroscopic (minimally-invasive) and open procedures.
 He offers advanced arthroscopic solutions like superior capsular reconstruction for massive rotator cuff tears that are not reparable.
 He also offers arthroplasty solutions (both shoulder and elbow replacements) for degenerative conditions and complex fractures that are not amenable to fixation.
 In addition, Dr Bryan has significant experience in the surgical management of complex fractures of the elbow.
-As an orthopaedic specialist, he advocates the use of minimally-invasive techniques like elbow arthroscopy for the surgical management of conditions such as recalcitrant tennis elbow, impingement, or osteoarthritis of the elbow to minimise downtime for his patients.
+He advocates the use of minimally-invasive techniques like elbow arthroscopy for the surgical management of conditions such as recalcitrant tennis elbow, impingement, or osteoarthritis of the elbow to minimise downtime for his patients.

 Dr Bryan is a keen advocate of education and has been a Clinical Lecturer with both the Yong Loo Lin and Lee Kong Chian Schools of Medicine since 2013.
 He is a Clinical Assistant Professor with the Duke-NUS Academic Medical Centre and has been involved in the training of orthopaedic surgery residents in his role as a Clinical Physician Faculty since 2016.
 He was given the Outstanding Faculty Award by the Singhealth Residency Program in 2021 for his role in mentoring the next generation of orthopaedic surgeons.